 - A Countryside Alliance survey conducted with Gigaclear in 2021 found 80 per cent of rural businesses agree that ultrafast fibre connectivity would have the single biggest positive impact on their business recovery post-Covid; 32 per cent estimate it would help them recover twice as fast. - Covid-19 once again highlighted the disparity in broadband connectivity across the country as the networks have struggled to keep up with unprecedented demand which saw millions of Britons suffering as a result of poor connectivity and outages.
-Our research also revealed 85 per cent of rural businesses reported their current internet as being either poor but manageable (47 per cent), or unmanageably poor (38 per cent). - At the Budget in October the government confirmed the investment of £1.2 billion from 2021-2022 to 2024-25 of the £5 billion Project Gigabit which aims to support the rollout of gigabit capable broadband in hard-to-reach areas across the whole of the UK. - A further £180 million was announced over the next three years as part of the £500 million investment in the Shared Rural Network, which seeks to deliver high-quality 4G mobile coverage to 95 per cent of the UK.
+Our research also revealed 85 per cent of rural businesses reported their current internet as being either poor but manageable (47 per cent), or unmanageably poor (38 per cent). - At the Budget in October 2021 the government confirmed the investment of £1.2 billion from 2021-2022 to 2024-25 of the £5 billion Project Gigabit which aims to support the rollout of gigabit capable broadband in hard-to-reach areas across the whole of the UK.

+A further £180 million was also announced in 2021 over the following three years as part of the £500 million investment in the Shared Rural Network, which seeks to deliver highquality 4G mobile coverage to 95 per cent of the UK.
 This is estimated to offer extra coverage to 280,000 premises especially in rural areas, particularly for Scotland, Wales and Northern Ireland.

 - We welcome continued investment in digital infrastructure through Project Gigabit and the Shared Rural Network.
-Delivering full fibre and gigabit capable broadband to the countryside by 2025, as committed to in the 2019 Conservative General Election Manifesto, has already been watered down in 2020 so this additional funding is essential if the government wants to meet its ambition of levelling up. - The current lack of broadband infrastructure serving small firms threatens the expansion of the rural economy, which is currently worth £400bn annually.
-The business opportunity includes 28 per cent of all UK firms and over one million small businesses.

-Rural digital connectivity will not only allow the rural businesses to realise their potential but could play a vital part in addressing climate change by reducing damaging emissions.
+Delivering full fibre and gigabit capable broadband to the countryside by 2025, as committed to in the 2019 Conservative General Election Manifesto, was already watered down in 2020 so this additional funding is essential to the levelling up ambition. - The current lack of broadband infrastructure serving small firms threatens the expansion of the rural economy.
+The business opportunity includes 28 per cent of all UK firms and over one million small businesses. - Rural digital connectivity will not only allow rural businesses to realise their potential but could play a vital part in addressing climate change by reducing damaging emissions.
 It will allow people to work from home, thus being less dependent on private transport.